yumedzi/python-book/basic-types.md

-# Basic Types
+# Basic Types, part 1

-> In this chapter we'll learn about main aspects of Python basic types, how to work with them, their methods and attributes, and also - how to do basic introspection.
+> In this chapter we'll learn about main aspects of Python basic types such as number as strings, how to work with them, their methods and attributes, and also - how to do basic introspection.
+>
+> In the next chapter \(part 2\) we'll continue to learn about basic types - such as lists, tuples, dicts and also how to loop through sequences, create conditions etc.

 ## Plan: {#Plan:}